Start: July 2016

-With funding from the Conrad N. Hilton Foundation, the Center for Health Care Strategies (CHCS) and the Association for Community Affiliated Plans (ACAP) are promoting opportunities to improve Screening, Brief Intervention, and Referral to Treatment (SBIRT) services at the primary care level for adolescents with or at risk for substance use disorders.
-Seven ACAP Medicaid health plans, serving more than 431,000 adolescents, are participating in Improving Access to SBIRT Services for Adolescents, a three-year quality improvement collaborative focused on incorporating SBIRT into primary care practice for targeted at-risk teens.
-The seven health plans include:
+With funding from the Conrad N. Hilton Foundation, the Center for Health Care Strategies (CHCS) and the Association for Community Affiliated Plans (ACAP) promoted opportunities to improve Screening, Brief Intervention, and Referral to Treatment (SBIRT) services at the primary care level for adolescents with or at risk for substance use disorders.
+Seven ACAP Medicaid health plans, serving more than 431,000 adolescents, participated in Improving Access to SBIRT Services for Adolescents, a three-year quality improvement collaborative focused on incorporating SBIRT into primary care practice for targeted at-risk teens.
+The seven health plans included:

 - Boston Medical Center Health Plan

 - Texas Children’s Health Plan